Mk Ultra - 3D printable 1/10 4wd buggy

 -Your motor and ESC of choice?
 13.5T sensored recommended.

 Or the cheap option:

 -Spur gear.
 For example

 -Servo saver.
 I recommend this one: https://hobbyking.com/en_us/kimbrough-mid-size-servo-saver-with-hole.html

--Quanum vandal Front CV axles OR BSR BZ-444 front CV axles (clones like FTX Vantage probably fit as well):
+-Quanum vandal Front CV axles or BSR BZ-444 front CV axles (clones like FTX Vantage fit as well):

--BSR BZ-222 rear CV axles OR BSR BZ-444 rear CV axles (clones and other buggy CV's probably fit as well):
+-BSR BZ-222 rear CV axles or BSR BZ-444 rear CV axles (FTX Edge, clones and other rear competition buggy CVD's should fit as well):

 -40-45 mm long 3mm tie rods for the adjustable option.
+Threaded rod can be used in a pinch.
 These fit perfectly: